FirebaseExtended/angularfire/docs/migration/09X-to-1XX.md

 # Migrating from AngularFire 0.9.x to 1.x.x

-This migration plan will walk through some of the major breaking mentioned in the [AngularFire 1.0.0 change log](https://www.firebase.com/docs/web/libraries/angular/changelog.html) and provide you with code samples and guidance to upgrade your existing application.
+This migration plan will walk through some of the major breaking changes with code samples and guidance to upgrade your existing application.

 ## Removal of $firebase